Website

 Google Scholar Profile

-Dr. Dvir's research interests lie in the intersection of political psychology, decision making, and public policy.
-In particular, his work explores how interactions between behavioral and structural factors shape the political choices of policymakers and members of the public in the context of foreign policy, terrorism, and international security.
-Dr. Dvir also studies public opinion and policymaking in the domestic context with research on technological innovations in health care as well as coastal infrastructure resilience in the face of natural disasters.
-He has extensive experience in quantitative methodology, in particular experimental research designs, public opinion surveys, conjoint experiments, and statistical analysis of large datasets.
+Dr. Dvir's research interests lie in the intersection of decision-making and public policy and administration theories.
+In particular, his work explores how interactions between behavioral and structural factors shape the decisions and preferences of policymakers, public members and other stakeholders in the context of policy issues related to natural disasters, climate change and other environmental hazards, infrastructure resilience, technological innovations and government performance.
+His work also addresses topics such as foreign policy decision-making, global terrorism and international security.
+He has extensive experience in different quantitative methodologies.
+In particular, he is an expert in experimental research designs, public opinion surveys, conjoint experiments, and statistical analysis of large datasets.

-Dr. Dvir received his PhD from the Department of Political Science at Texas A&M University.
-He also has a master’s degree in international relations and a bachelor’s in political science and economics from the University of Haifa, Israel.
+Dr. Dvir received his PhD from the department of Political Science at Texas A&M University.
+He also has MA in international relations and BA in Economics and Political Science from Haifa University.